hashicorp/serf/website/source/docs/agent/options.html.markdown

   are too tight.
 Note that each individual profile option can be configured in a separate file specified by `-profile-path`.

-* `-profile-path` - A profile consists of a variety of options, as defined by the underlying [`memberlist`][https://github.com/hashicorp/memberlist] library.
-  While the `lan`, `wan` and `local` profiles contain sensible defaults, it is sometimes desirable to override specific settings with values appropriate to a specific deployment environment. `-profile-path` specifies the path to a JSON-formatted file containing memberlist settings, as documented below.

 * `-protocol` - The Serf protocol version to use.
 This defaults to the latest version.
 This should be set only when [upgrading](/docs/upgrading.html).
   You can view the protocol versions supported by Serf by running `serf -v`.